dustinhartje/dhtrader/README.md

 Note to self - docs are not autoupdating, run mkdocs.sh to update them.
 Perhaps this can be a pre-commit hook?

+# Handling nested objects/subclasses storage and retrieval

+To keep logic within each class's own methods where it belongs, I'm writing storage functions in dhstore.py and dhmongo.py so that they only store information pertient to the object in question itself and not any of it's nested objects.
+Nested objects might include a Chart(), a list of Trades(), or a number of other items along these lines.
+This was decided after several such functions were already created and may not be fully backported.
+See Backtest and TradeSeries for examples of this implementation

+Each class should then determine, within it's own methods exclusively, whether and how to go about looping through the nested objects it contains when performing storage and retrieval tasks and then call the related functions or methods on each of the nested objects where appropriate.
+If there is a need for them to link to the parent they should each include an attribute with a unique id shared by the parent.

+Each class with nested objects should include a .to_clean_dict() method which will return a python dictionary of it's storable attributes while stripping any nested objects.
+This way the storage function can receive the entire object and call back to it to get just the storable parts to pass to dhmongo as a json object while remaining compatible with future storage systems that may need something different.

 # Events suggestions

 The following events are what I find helpful to load into my central storage for use in backtesting analysis.
 There is no hard fast rule here, it's up to the user to determine what events are relevant for their testing.
 That being said, gap analsyis and similar functions will throw errors if market closures are not included.